naiyoma/docs-fern/fern/api/docs/specification/endpoints.md

 When you declare an example, you can also specify some examples of how that endpoint might be used.
-These are used by the compiler to enhance the generated outputs (e.g. examples in the generated Postman Collection).
+These are used by the compiler to enhance the generated outputs (e.g., examples in the generated Postman collection).

 ```yaml user.yml
 service: